-Prior to 2019-20, reliability was presented in this release by the Cancellations and Significant Lateness (CaSL) measure.
-We continue to publish Periodic CaSL data at Great Britain, sector and train operating company (TOC) level.
+The previous measure of reliability presented in this release prior to 2019-20 was the Cancellations and Significant Lateness (CaSL) measure.
+Periodic CaSL data at Great Britain, sector and train operating company (TOC) level will continue to be published in Table 3.7.